 DAHINDEN: I hope there will soon be a French and an English edition of Schweizer Küchengeheimnisse.
 Culinary achievements by the Swiss are as little known to French and English readers as they are to German-speaking ones.

-I am grateful to Ambassador Dahinden for sharing his thoughts on Swiss food and telling us more about his new book.
-These culinary tales provide a broader description of Swiss cuisine, and I like that he includes recipes, so we can try making some of these historic dishes at home.
-My German language skills are practically non-existent, so I look forward to checking out the English or French translation of his book, when it’s available!
+Special thanks to Ambassador Dahinden for sharing his thoughts on Swiss food and telling us more about his new book.
+These culinary tales provide a broader description of Swiss cuisine.
+I especially like that he includes recipes, so we can try making some of these historic dishes at home.

 (Photos courtesy of Ambassador Martin Dahinden.)